-In last week’s initial How to Make a Life Plan article, I asked you the rather expansive question, “What do you want your future to look like?”
+In the first post in this series on how to make a life plan, I asked you the rather expansive question, “What do you want your future to look like?”

 I gave you 9 areas of your life to focus on for planning your future which, when you have a plan for each one, can lead to a more full and fulfilling life.

 The first two categories on the list to focus on for your life plan are Your Spiritual Walk, and Yourself.

 At first glance, these two categories might seem at odds with each other.
 One focuses on God, the other on self.
 But they actually go hand in glove with one another.
 They work together intimately to make sure you're on the right path to take care of all the other areas that I'll cover in later articles in the How to Make Your Own Life Plan series.

 So let's talk about your spiritual walk first.